We look into how to fix a slow metabolism, discuss metabolic damage and metabolic adaptation, and explore the Reverse Dieting and All In approaches.

 As with any diet that involves adding calories after a period of restriction, Sit explained that it’s important to monitor for the “signs and symptoms of refeeding”, referring to the clinical condition called refeeding syndrome.
 Refeeding syndrome occurs when someone with a low body weight consuming a low-calorie diet over a sustained period of time drastically increases their calories.
 This causes a potentially fatal shift in fluid and electrolyte balance due to a spike in insulin in response to greater caloric intake.
 This is often a major concern in eating disorder recovery, but it can also occur after prolonged dieting or restrictive eating.
 Both dietitians agreed that a caloric increase of 50-100 calories per week is generally safe to prevent refeeding syndrome and not likely to result in extreme fat or weight gain.
 However, some people can tolerate greater amount of calories outside of this range while others need to be more conservative.
 This is why it’s very important to work with a professional on your reverse dieting journey.

-In Dr. Rinaldi’s book, “No Period, Now What?”, she suggests that recovery involves three main pillars which she encourages people to stick to for a minimum of 6 months to see a complete recovery.
+In Dr. Rinaldi’s book, “No Period, Now What?”, she suggests three main pillars which she encourages people to stick to for a minimum of 6 months to see a complete recovery.
 The requirements include:

 - Following her eating plan daily (aiming for a minimum of 2500 kcal/day without a maximum, allowing yourself to eat to full satiety).

 - Reducing stress and making time to relax.

 It’s not uncommon for people who have come off of a period of intense restriction to experience “extreme hunger” and therefore need a lot of calories.
 This is your body’s way of begging for not only enough calories to return to baseline, but also to help replenish your body after months or years of underfueling it.